XinChenQC/ASE-QE_OER/README.md

 # ASE-QE_OER
 Atomic Simulation Environment (ASE) plus Quantum Espresso (QE) for OER reaction.
 This is a project for Q-MS 2024 workshop.

+All must be finished in JupyterLab.

 ## Goal
 1. Bulk calculation